nakulmitra/java-tutorial/control-flow-statements/if-else/IfElseTheory.md

 * Else Statement: Executes a block of code if the if condition is false.
 * Else If Statement: Checks multiple conditions in a sequence, providing additional paths of execution.

 These control flow statements are fundamental for implementing decision-making logic in Java programs.
-By using if, else, and else if statements, you can create dynamic and flexible code that responds to different conditions and inputs effectively.
+By using if, else, and else if statements, we can create dynamic and flexible code that responds to different conditions and inputs effectively.

 [< Previous Tutorial](https://github.com/nakulmitra/java-tutorial/blob/master/variables/VariablesTypes.md) | [Next Tutorial >](https://github.com/nakulmitra/java-tutorial/blob/master/control-flow-statements/switch/SwitchTheory.md)